On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: A Graphical Characterization of Causal MPDAGs

 \section{A Graphical Characterization of Causal MPDAGs}

-In this section, we study the sufficient and necessary conditions for a partially directed graph to be a causal MPDAG as well as the minimal representation of a causal MPDAG.
-Before giving the main results in Theorem \ref{the:MPDAG} and Theorem \ref{thm:MSPrep}, we introduce two concepts related to partially directed graphs.
+In this section, we study the necessary and sufficient conditions for a partially directed graph to be a causal MPDAG, as well as the minimal representation of a causal MPDAG.
+MPDAGs serve as graphical tools for representing direct and non-ancestral causal constraints, and they play a crucial role in identifying causal effects under pairwise causal constraints, as demonstrated in Section~\ref{sec:sec:id}.
+Before presenting the main results in Theorems \ref{the:MPDAG} and \ref{thm:MSPrep}, we note that the results in this section are not directly used in the subsequent sections.
+Readers primarily interested in the general representation may choose to skip this section and proceed directly to Section~\ref{sec:rep}.